PowerPark: Horse centre

-The Riding Centre of PowerPark is being completed and will start its operations in 2008.
+The Riding Centre of PowerPark started its operations in 2008.
 The centre is located in a peaceful place, behind a small woods, in the vicinity of PowerPark.
 The Riding Centre will provide horse treks of different kinds in South Ostrobothnian landscapes.

+Harness racing track

+In the spring of 2016, a harness racing track was completed at PowerPark.
+Its curves are gentle, there are no elevation changes, and the banking allows for fast trotting even in the corners.

+In Härmä, the old harness racing track, located two kilometers from the Powerpark track, is still in use as well.
+PowerPark is set to host the prestigious Kuninkuusravit harness racing championship in 2028 together with the old racing track in Härmä.